jundalisay/spblist/content/en/research/descartes/meteors/discourse-06b.md

 The rain turned into a thin layer of ice upon hitting the ground, followed by very fine hail.

-I judged that the grains, which were about the size represented near H, were drops of the same rain that had frozen high in the air.
+I judged that the grains were about the size represented near `H`.
+They were drops of the same rain that had frozen high in the air.

-However, instead of being perfectly round as these drops must have been, they had one side noticeably flatter than the other, resembling the shape of the crystalline humor of our eye.
+However, instead of being perfectly round as raindrops, they were noticeably flatter on one side, resembling the shape of the crystalline humor of our eye.

 **This made me realize that the wind, which was very strong and very cold at the time, had the power to alter the shape of the drops as they froze.**

-What surprised me the most was that among the last grains that fell, I noticed some with 6 small teeth around them, similar to the cogs of clock wheels, as you can see near I.
+What surprised me the most was that among the last grains that fell, I noticed some with 6 small teeth around them, similar to the cogs of clock wheels, as you can see near `I`.

 These teeth were very white, like sugar, whereas the grains, being transparent ice, appeared almost black.

 These teeth were made of very fine snow that had adhered around them since they had formed, much like hoarfrost clings to plants.

-I understood this even more clearly because, at the very end, I found one or two grains surrounded by numerous tiny hairs composed of paler and finer snow than the small teeth around the others, so that it could be compared to the ash that covers embers as they burn compared to the compacted ash in a hearth.
+I understood this clearly because I found one or two grains surrounded by numerous tiny hairs composed of paler and finer snow than the small teeth around the others.
+It could be compared to the ash that covers embers as they burn compared to the compacted ash in a hearth.

-I struggled to imagine how these 6 teeth could have been so precisely arranged around each grain in the middle of free air during the agitation of a strong wind until I finally considered that this wind could have easily carried some of these grains below or beyond a cloud and held them there, as they were small enough.
+I struggled to imagine how these 6 teeth could have been so precisely arranged around each grain in the middle of free air during the agitation of a strong wind.
+I realized that this wind could have easily carried some of these grains below or beyond a cloud and held them there, as they were small enough.

 There, they must have arranged themselves in such a way that each one was surrounded by 6 others situated on the same plane, following nature's usual order.